jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Management-specification/Xinjiang.md

    ④ Official seal of the filing unit (the Verification Form shall be sealed during the process)

-   ⑤Certification of CCP construction should be issued at local Cyberspace Administration.
+   ⑤ **Certification of CCP construction** should be issued at local Cyberspace Administration.

-**Rules for Personal Filing in Xinjiang:**
+### Rules for Personal Filing in Xinjiang:

-1. Chinese citizens must use 2nd-generation ID card for filing
+1. Chinese citizens must use the 2nd-generation ID card for license. **No individual license will be handled with if you don't carry a Xinjiang ID card**

-2. Application for personal filing based on a non-Xinjiang ID card will be rejected
+2. A local mobile phone number of Xinjiang is required for license

 3. **In case of prior filing with JD**, its filing information must be consistent with the actual information of the current unit.
 If there is any inconsistency, please go to the original filing provider to make change, and then apply for a new one